johnmtayag/Amazon-Recommender-System/README.md

 Finally, while the resulting outlier scores clearly showed a transition between normal curves and anomalous curves, the cutoff point was set arbitrarily - this method would be greatly improved if the outlier score were somehow transformed into a probability distribution instead.

 ## Analyzing the Effectivness of Supervised Outlier Detection Methods
+The logistic regression model trained on the labeled dataset of anomalies and normal data points demonstrates a moderate level of effectiveness in detecting anomalies.
+Here's a detailed analysis of the model's performance based on the provided metrics:

+### Key Metrics
+- **Accuracy (0.702)**:
+  - *Interpretation*: The model correctly predicts the label for 70% of the data points.
+This is a decent accuracy level, especially considering the complexities involved in detecting anomalies.
+  - *Analysis*: While an accuracy of 70% indicates a reasonable level of performance, there is room for improvement.
+A more accurate model would be more reliable in practical applications.
+- **Weighted Precision (0.656)**:
+  - *Interpretation*: The precision score of 65.61% means that out of all the data points predicted as anomalies, 65.61% were correctly identified.
+  - *Analysis*: This level of precision indicates that the model has a moderate tendency to avoid false positives.
+However, it also suggests that there are still a significant number of false positive predictions, which could be problematic in scenarios where false alarms are costly or disruptive.
+- **Weighted Recall (0.652)**:
+  - *Interpretation*: The recall score of 65.23% indicates that out of all the actual anomalies, the model correctly identified 65.23% of them.
+  - *Analysis*: This recall value shows that the model is moderately effective at identifying true anomalies.
+However, it also means that 34.77% of actual anomalies are missed by the model, which could be critical depending on the application's requirements.
+- **F1 Score (0.650)**:
+  - *Interpretation*: The F1 score, which is the harmonic mean of precision and recall, is 65%.
+  - *Analysis*: The F1 score provides a balanced measure of the model's precision and recall.
+A score of 65% is indicative of moderate performance, suggesting that the model maintains a reasonable balance between precision and recall.
+However, improvements in either or both metrics would lead to a higher F1 score and a more reliable model.

+### ROC and Precision-Recall Curves
+- **ROC Curve**:
+  - *Interpretation*: The area under the ROC curve (AUC) is 0.70.
+  - *Analysis*: An AUC of 0.70 indicates that the model has a good ability to distinguish between anomalies and normal data points.
+However, an AUC closer to 1 would signify a more robust model.
+The ROC curve suggests that while the model performs well at certain thresholds, there is still room for improvement.
+- **Precision-Recall Curve**:
+  - *Interpretation*: The precision-recall curve shows the relationship between precision and recall across different thresholds.
+  - *Analysis*: The curve illustrates that as recall increases, precision decreases, which is typical for imbalanced datasets.
+The model performs reasonably well, but the curve suggests that at higher recall levels, the precision drops significantly, highlighting the trade-off between identifying more anomalies and increasing false positives.

 ## Analyzing the Distributions of System Configurations Within Anomaly Groupings
 Overall, as seen in